top of page

 Make A Practice of Forgiving Yourself

 Part of being human is that we all make mistakes from time to time.
-Depending on our experience, habits and learned behaviours, we might also be really hard on ourselves whenever we do anything that's a mistake, or even just 'not perfect'.
+Depending on our experience, habits, and learned behaviours, we might also be really hard on ourselves whenever we do anything that's a mistake, or even just 'not perfect'.

 In most cases, this serves very little purpose and usually compounds the problem into something bigger than it is.
+Learning to let these things go will free up a lot of mental energy, putting us in a better headspace for behaving how we would like to.

 Start Small